Threaded-Field-Lines Model for the Low Solar Corona Powered by the Alfven Wave Turbulence: MHD Equations for the Transition Region, Solar Corona and Inner Heliosphere

 which also allows us to find the heat flux into the TR from the Low Corona:

 Here, $U_{\rm heat}$ is a quantity with the dimension of speed, such that $2L_{TR}/((\gamma-1)U_{\rm heat}(T_{TR}))$ is a typical temperature relaxation time in the TR.

 We arrive at nonlinear boundary conditions on top of the TR, which for the known width $L_{TR}$, of the TR and for a given temperature, $T_{TR}$, on top of the TR allow us to find the heat flux and pressure there using Eqs.(\ref{eq:transition2},\ref{eq:transition3}).
-These BC may be easily implemented if the temperature functions in the right hand side of Eqs.(\ref{eq:transition2},\ref{eq:transition3}) as well as the function, $\Lambda_R(T)$, are all tabulated using the CHIANTI database \citep{landi13} (see Fig.~1).
+Note, that the BCs, which set neither temperature nor its gradient, however, relate the temperature and its gradient at the boundary, are unusual, but mathematically legitimate.
+These BCc may be easily implemented if the temperature functions in the right hand side of Eqs.(\ref{eq:transition2},\ref{eq:transition3}) as well as the function, $\Lambda_R(T)$, are all tabulated using the CHIANTI database \citep{landi13} (see Fig.~1).
 Now, the TFLM is fully described and designed to be solved numerically.
 There is still a minor uncertainty in the way to distinguish the TR from the top of chromosphere, originating from the fact, that we do not include a consistent chromosphere model.
 Particularly, the TR solution at some point should be merged to the chromoshere solution with no jump in pressure, at the location, which depends both on $\{N_Ik_BT\}_{TR}$ and on the pressure barometric distribution in the chromosphere.
 However, the uncertainty in this location, which also results in some uncertainty in $L_{TR}$, is negligible, because the barometric scale in the chromosphere is small.